-Relationship status: 'Ready-to-start Stay'
+Relationship status: 'Ready-to-start Stay' Processing deadline: 14 days Actor: HIO

-Actor: HIO

 HIO should enter the real start date of the exchange into the IT Management Tool only after the NE has attended the training.
 A temporary future start date can be set and adjusted later if it turns out to be different from the actual start date of the stay.